killuhwhale/ffbackend/README.md

 # Bugs:
+    - Workout created with no title
     - cannto delete gym if its favorited...
         - should be able to delete gym and remove favorites....

+Things to do for formal launch:
+Figure out how to limit users per ID address.
+Setup emial verification....
+    - Limit users to creating accounts

 TODO
+Deploy to Digital Ocean...
+Clean up app UI a bit.
+Puts limits on get reqests:

+User should only be able to create:
+    - 3 gyms max
+    - 3 classes max
+    - 1 workout & completed group per day
+    - 10 workouts & completed per day
+    - 150 workoutitems & completed per day

+Deploy new app and add testers

 - Add error for image size erros
     - Curerntly limited to 5MB
     - Error is: